amkjs/amk/README.md

 # AMK

-Amk is a no frills opinionated express api server seed. it lets you skip all the tediuos process of thinking how to deal with folder structures, just donwload and then use
+AMK is a no frills plugin based framework for express. it lets you skip all the tedious process of thinking how to deal with folder structures, just download and then use

 ## How to use:
 1. clone this repository